zkelani/hello-world/README.md

 # hello-world
 This repository is for practicing the GitHub Flow.
+# about me
-My name is Zainab and mt major is Application Development.
+My name is Zainab
+My major is Application Development.